SOLON’S GAMBLING JUKEBOX: PICKS FOR WEEK 12.

 HONORABLE MENTION: SONG

-USE ME–Bill Withers
+USE ME--Bill Withers

 Most would contend that this song refers to a woman.
 I would argue that it could just as easily refer to Las Vegas, a town that will chew you up and spit you out.
 I once had a compulsive gambler as one of my best mates, and, believe me, I sat him down and told him that the town was no good for him.
 But he just kept wanting to get used up by her; she obliged, and eventually he ended up broke, and just a flat-out damn broke-down drunk.
 If he had listened to legitimate music he would have appreciated this song.

-10) VIVA LAS VEGAS–Elvis Presley
+10) VIVA LAS VEGAS--Elvis Presley

-This should be the song everyone listens to when they go to Vegas for the first time.
-Sure, it’s a piece of shit now compared to what it used to be, but it’s still pretty much the only place you can go for a weekend and have the chance, however small, of coming home set for life.
-Either way, the lyrics still ring true–Vegas sets your soul alight, you never want to sleep when you’re there, and you always want to stay longer.
+Sure, it's a piece of shit now compared to what it used to be, but it's still pretty much the only place you can go for a weekend and have the chance, however small, of coming home set for life.
+Either way, the lyrics still ring true--Vegas sets your soul alight, you never want to sleep when you're there, and you always want to stay longer.
 And the women?
-Lord have mercy…let me just say that single men need to go there alone.
+Lord have mercy...let me just say that single men need to go there alone.

-9) MR. SIEGAL–Tom Waits
+9) MR. SIEGAL--Tom Waits

 Best thing about this song is the proper credit it gives to downtown Vegas, which used to be the one legitimate place you could go to gamble in that town (now it’s all corporate, even downtown, and in my opinion there’s no point doing any gambling there unless you’re betting on race or sports).
 Losing 30K on slots at the Nugget?
 Shit, man, you didn’t need to be downtown for that.
 Lower on the list because the thought of Tom Waits selling his ass on Fremont Street is about as disgusting an image as one can imagine.